BDC Hamburger Icon

 • The claim is filed within your policy period or the extended reporting period.

-How much does errors and omissions insurance cost?
+How much does E&O insurance cost?

 • Coverage limits: Higher coverage limits expose the insurance company to more expensive lawsuits, so the costs of the insurance premiums also increase.